Skaper/skaper.github.io/_projects/reabell_project.md

 ## Result

-Solo project, 6 months development.
+- Solo project, 6 months development.
 Rough around the edges but everything in it is mine.

-The multi-gravity station still surprises people.
+- The multi-gravity station still surprises people.
 Ship combat makes players lean into turns.
 Escape sequence gets real reactions.

-That modded Cardboard headset with the taped fan is on my shelf now.
+- That modded Cardboard headset with the taped fan is on my shelf now.

-**Tech Stack:**
-- Unity 2019.4
-- C#
-- BNG Framework, Meta Quest SDK
-- Invector AI
-- Custom gravity physics
-- Meta Quest 2/3 (originally Android/Cardboard)